OpenTranslationBible/open-bible/en-GB/03.Leviticus/md/leviticus-11.md

 ## Leviticus 11:19

-the stork, any kind of heron, the hoopoe, and the bat.
+the stork, any variety of heron, the hoopoe, and the bat.

 ## Leviticus 11:20